MarcelHacker/opensim-deadlift-techniques/README.md

 # WORKFLOW

-1. Export c3d from VICON.
+1. Export .c3d and .trc from VICON data.
-2. Extract TRC for markers, and MOT for ground reaction force data.
+2. Extract .TRC for markers, and .MOT for ground reaction force data.
-3. Add and Calculate joint centers
+3. Add and Calculate joint centers in MOKKA, for now.
-4. Transform the data, when needed with extractMarkers.py
-5. Scaling the generic model
+4. Scaling the generic model.
+5. Inverse Kinematics.
-6. Inverse Kinematics
+6. Inverse Dynamics.
-7. Inverse Dynamics
-8. Static Optimisation with Sum of Activations _SQUARED_
+7. Static Optimisation with Sum of Activations _SQUARED_.

 # Current Problems